-Are you having a black Friday?
-Will it be a saviour or a scandal to your business?
+Are you having a Black Friday?
+Will it be good or bad?

 Reducing prices at this time of year may benefit your customers and increase their purchases, but make sure you know, what the cost will be to YOU, the business owner.

 One risk to your business from discounting heavily or having a sales campaign such as ‘Black Friday’ is that you potentially pull forward sales at a much lower margin than you would have achieved if you had kept your pricing stable.
 Maybe you gain some market share or capture sales from your competitors but is it worth it in the long run?

 Secondly, you may have increased costs, either with paying for extra staff or overtime to be able to deal with the enquiries, distribution or delivery of your service offer.
 Hence adding a higher cost of sale when you’re also generating a lower margin in the first place due to discounting.

 Finally, a higher volume of sales can also affect cash flow, as you’ll likely have to have higher stock levels if selling products, and/or capacity issues dealing with all the service delivery and follow up.
 Then, this discounting period will be followed by a few months of lower sales due to bringing sales forward.